nishaSharma-cloud/Projects/webScrapping/Readme.md

 This folder contains 1 python file:
-* HappinessIndex: This file contains code to This code will scrap data from wikipedia of all the countries in the continent and plot it against the happiness of those countries.
+* HappinessIndex: This file contains code to that will scrap data from wikipedia of all the countries in the continent and plot it against the happiness index of those countries.